wcember/bithex/Readme.md

 # Bithex #

-Bithex is a Python 2 library to compile hex into Script, the bitcoin scripting language.
+Bithex is a Python 2 library to analyze bitcoin scripts.

-Bithex is currently in alpha and is in the process of being tested and improved.

 # Installation #
 The current release of bithex is available through pip: